RKavikeerthana/EX-3-SubQueries-Views-and-Joins/EX3.md

 ### QUERY:
 ```
-CREATE VIEW emv5 AS SELECT empno,ename,job from em WHERE deptno = 10;
+CREATE VIEW EMPv5 AS SELECT empno,ename,job from EMP WHERE deptno = 10;
 SELECT ename FROM emv5;
 ```
 ### OUTPUT: